 The financial sector in Pakistan consists of commercial banks, development finance institutions (DFIs), microfinance banks (MFBs), exchange companies, non-banking finance companies (such as leasing companies, investment banks, discount houses, housing finance companies, venture capital companies, asset management companies, and mutual funds), modarabas (which are comparable to mutual funds but are organised to comply with Islamic law), stock exchanges, brokerage firms and insurance companies.
-The SBP, which is the central bank of Pakistan, supervises banks, development finance institutions and microfinance banks, while the SECP monitors the remaining financial institutions.
+The SBP, which is the central bank of Pakistan, supervises banks, development finance institutions, microfinance banks and exchange companies, while the SECP monitors the remaining financial institutions.

-At present, the banking industry in Pakistan consists of 37 commercial banks, eight development finance institutions and ten nation-wide (including two district-wide) microfinance banks.
-The commercial banks comprise five public sector banks, 17 private sector banks, five Islamic commercial banks, six foreign banks (operating through branches) and four specialised banks.
+At present, the banking industry in Pakistan consists of 35 commercial banks, eight development finance institutions and nine nation-wide, and two province-wide microfinance banks.
+The commercial banks comprise five public sector banks, 16 private sector banks, six Islamic commercial banks, four foreign banks (operating through branches) and four specialised banks.

 State Bank of Pakistan.
 The SBP was established in 1948.
 The SBP regulates the monetary and credit systems, determines and implements monetary policy and supervises the banking sector to support the stability of financial institutions.
 The SBP regulates circulation of the national currency and influences money supply through changes in base interest rate(s).
-The SBP also uses open market operations, changes in cash reserve and statutory liquidity requirements to influence availability of liquidity and broad money in the economy.
+The SBP also uses open market operations, standing facilities, changes in cash reserve and statutory liquidity requirements to influence availability of liquidity and broad money in the economy.
 Open market operations and standing facilities are implemented through repurchase agreements against government securities.
+In order to enhance the effectiveness of monetary policy and to better manage the liquidity in the interbank market, SBP improved the structure of its Interest Rate Corridor (IRC) framework.
+The main feature of this improved framework was introduction of a new target policy rate for the money market overnight reportate as the main policy rate.
+The main objective of adopting an improved IRC by SBP was to stabilize short-tenor interest rates around the target rate for the smooth transmission of monetary policy.

-Under the State Bank of Pakistan Act 1956, the SBP is an autonomous entity supervised by its central board of directors (the Central Board) which consists of the governor (who is also the chairman of the Central Board), the Government secretary of finance and eight other directors, including at least one from each province, who is an eminent professional from the field of economics, finance, banking or accountancy and is appointed by the Government.
-The Central Board has power to regulate the monetary and exchange policy and the credit system of Pakistan.
+Under the State Bank of Pakistan Act 1956 (the SBP Act), the SBP is an autonomous entity supervised by its central board of directors (the Central Board) which consists of the governor (who is also the chairman of the Central Board), the Government secretary of finance and eight other directors, including at least one from each province, who is an eminent professional from the field of economics, finance, banking or accountancy and is appointed by the Government.
+Proposals have been made to amend the SBP Act to give the SBP more independence by establishing independent decision-making committees to design and monitor the implementation of monetary policy and strengthening the personal autonomy of Central Board members.

+The Central Board currently has the power to regulate the monetary and exchange policy and the credit system of Pakistan.
 The governor of the SBP, on behalf of the Central Board, has the authority to conduct the business and affairs of the SBP.
 The governor is appointed for a term of three years, which is extendable for another three-year term.